The Magic of Iceland

 ABOUT THE WORKSHOP

 Iceland is without doubt a photographer's paradise, mostly because of the great variety in landscape along with exceptional light.
 In Iceland you will encounter breathtaking vistas, unspoiled countryside, an endless waterfalls, impressive coastlines and dramatic weather.
 Autumn is a great time to visit Iceland.
 It's when nature transforms and becomes amazingly beautiful with vibrant and colourful landscapes everywhere.
-Join award-winning photographer Craig Varjabedian in September for this shooting-intensive workshop, when the midnight sun is no longer visible and the Northern Lights make their first appearance.
+Join award-winning photographer Craig Varjabedian in September for this shooting-intensive workshop and tour, when the midnight sun is no longer visible and the Northern Lights make their first appearance.

 Because the main focus of the workshop will be landscape photography, we will be following the light.
 Be prepared for long days chasing sunrises and sunsets along with the aurora borealis.
 We will explore and photograph the west of Iceland, the Golden Circle in the south, the southern highland and the south coast all the way to the southeast area of Iceland.
 On this trip you will experience rough yet beautiful coastlines, Europe´s largest glacier, world-famous glacier lagoons with floating icebergs, majestic waterfalls in all shapes and sizes, astonishing mountains and mountain peaks, black volcanic beaches with great sea stacks, and last but not least the breathtaking colourful southern highland.